Home Types of Contracts Convertible Preferred Stock

 • Lower Dividend Yields: Convertible preferred stock pays larger dividends than common stock but has lower dividend rates than bonds.
 This is because the preferred stock is considered a riskier investment than bonds, which means investors expect a bigger return on their investment.

-• Higher Costs: It is customary for convertible preferred stock to be more expensive to issue than regular stock or bonds.
+• Higher Costs: It is customary for convertible preferred stock to be more expensive to issue than regular stock or bonds, although this may vary depending on market conditions and the specific terms of the stock.
 This is due to its more sophisticated features, such as the conversion option, which necessitates additional legal and accounting efforts to implement and manage.

 • Conversion Risk: Convertible preferred stock has the risk of not being converted into common shares.
 This means that if the company's ordinary stock performs poorly, the preferred stock's value may not rise.
 This can result in poorer investment returns for the investor.